materialsvirtuallab/nano266/labs/lab1/README.md

 ## Initial setup

-It is assumed that you have already cloned this repo, and done a git pull so that you are up to date with the repo.
+It is assumed that you have already followed the instructions in the README.md in the root labs folder and have access to nwchem, either on XSEDE or on your own computer or virtual machine.
+Do a git pull so that you are up to date with the repo.
 Also, read through the README.md file in the main labs folder and make sure that you have NWChem setup properly.
 Try typing `nwchem` in your terminal to make sure that everything is working.
+You will get an error message because there is no input file, but that's not a big deal.

-Once you are done with the above, make sure you are in the lab2 folder by doing:
+Once you are done with the above, make sure you are in the lab1 folder by doing:

 ```bash
 cd <path/to/repo>/labs/lab1